American propaganda during World War II: Animation

 Films intended for the public were often meant to build morale.
 They allowed Americans to express their anger and frustration through ridicule and humor.
 Many films simply reflected the war culture and were pure entertainment.
 Others carried strong messages meant to arouse public involvement or set a public mood.
 Cartoons such as Bugs Bunny Bond Rally and Foney Fables pushed viewers to buy war bonds, while Scrap Happy Daffy encouraged the donation of scrap metal, and Disney's The Spirit of '43 implored viewers to pay their taxes.

 The U.S. and Canadian governments also used animation for training and instructional purposes.
 The most elaborate training film produced, Stop That Tank!, was commissioned by the Canadian Directorate of Military Training and created by Walt Disney Studios.
 Troops became familiar with Private Snafu and Lance Corporal Schmuckatelli.
 These fictional characters were used to give soldiers safety briefs and instructions on expected behavior, while often portraying behavior that which was not recommended.
-The short Spies depicts an intoxicated Private Snafu giving secrets to a beautiful woman who is really a Nazi spy.
+The short Spies depicts an intoxicated Private Snafu giving secrets to a Nazi spy, posing as a beautiful woman.
 Through the information he gives her, the Germans are able to bomb the ship Private Snafu is traveling on, sending him to hell.

 Animation was increasingly used in political commentary against the Axis powers.
 The comedy cartoon Der Fuehrer's Face was one of Walt Disney's most popular propaganda cartoons, depicting Donald Duck dreaming he is a German laborer suffering through intense factory work and Nazi propaganda, before waking up from his nightmare and remembering he is an American citizen.
 Disney and the U.S. military wanted to depict Germans as living a life that belied the wonderful promises made by Hitler, and producers wished to show that the working conditions in German factories were not as glorious as Hitler made them sound in his speeches.

 Education for Death, based on the bestselling book of the same name by Gregor Ziemer, was a more serious use of animation in propaganda.
 The film centered on children's propaganda in Nazi Germany and follows a boy being indoctrinated into Nazi ideals from birth, only to die young when he is drafted into the Wehrmacht.